-The best way to find out if a certain foot is right for your machine, first you need to understand what sort of sewing machine you’re trying to fit.
+The best way to find out if a certain foot is right for your machine, is first you need to understand what sort of sewing machine you’re trying to fit.

 First, consider the “Shank Height” of your machine, because there are TWO variations:

-That means if you don’t know what sort of shank your machine has, chances are it’s LOW shank.
+That means if you don’t know what sort of shank your machine has, chances are it’s a LOW shank.
 Because High Shank machines are generally “fancy” embroidery models which are more costly, and those who invest in these models tend to know exactly what shank type it is.

 Besides shank height, some machines are more specific with what foot they can take.
 Most Bernina and Janome Horizon models, for example.
-We’ll talk about those another time
+We’ll talk about those another time.

 And this is important because….